tcassar-diss/report/planning/plan2.md

   it advances the state of the art in both novelty and utility.

 ## Related Works

+### The state of **system call filtering**

+#### Works motivating system call filtering

+- Early approaches involved user-mode techniques; e.g. tracing `/proc`.
+- **Janus**: early (1999) influential hybrid scheme, leveraged `ptrace` (addrfilter also leverages ptrace to an extent (`pt_regs`))
+- Systrace: userspace/kernelspace hybrid syscall filter; gave the user a lot of control over policies, including features like UID-specific allow lists.

+#### The challenge: building whitelists

+- Gold standard: static analysis

+  - SysFilter
+  - BSide
+  - SA issue with addrfilter: no tooling exists atm; lots of engineering effort to do.
+Not as simple as taking the intersection of main binary syscalls and shared library syscalls!

+- Dynamic analysis:
+  - Not a gold standard
+  - Unsuitable for a production use case
+  - However, **good enough** to prove the efficacy of `addrfilter` (orthogonal)
+  - Used in papers in well-renowned conferences (e.g. made up part of SysPart)

+#### Novel Syscall Filtering Implementations

+- Syspart: a different take on a "fine grained" approach

+  - Idea is that server applications exhibit different set of syscalls on startup vs during steady state
+  - Syspart builds on other works [list...]

+- SysXCHG: dynamically swap syscall lists based on `execve`; restrict privileges of child processes!

+- Optimus (2024): further isolate containers from hosts by introducing a runtime filtering policy

+- A lot of work looking at application of principle of least privilege;
+  - Work doesn't link itself to **software compartmentalisation**, but addrfilter does

+#### Software Compartmentalisation

+- Software: application of principle of least privilege (Saltzer JH, Schroeder MD)
+- Backends
+  - CHERI capabilities (Arm Morello, CheriBSD)
+  - IntelMPKs
+- Applications

+  - Containing memory saftey issues (Tolerating Malicious Device Drivers in Linux)
+  - Sandboxing untrusted third parties (SoK: Lessons Learned from Android Security)
+  - Sandboxing unsafe part of languages (Intra-Unikernel Isolation with Intel Memory Protection Keys)
+  - Thwarting supply-chain attacks (BreakApp) and side-channels (Mitigating Information Leakage Vulnerabilities) ,

+- Intersection with applications of syscall filtering; therefore, sensible to describe syscall filtering as part of the wider paradigm.
+- Furthermore, describing as part of the paradigm makes connections to previous works easier to see; combining syscall filtering with something like CheriBSD allows for the design of systems like addrfilter.

+#### Justifying that addrfilter is novel

+- Seen the state of the art in syscall filtering: no one has explicitly restricted by address space
+- Addrfilter is relevant: obvious trend in the literature to look at tightening syscall lists (SysXCHG, SysPart)
+- Addrfilter has a unique place in explicitly bridging the gap between software compartmentalisation and system call filtering, providing something new to the research community.

 > **SECTION PURPOSE**: Argue that `addrfilter` is **novel**; show where it fits
 > within state of the art.